 If you were injured due to a slip and fall accident, call our Boston slip and fall attorneys.
 Our lawyers are very knowledgeable, experienced, and highly skilled when it comes to personal injury claims in Boston.
 When you contact us, our professional attorneys will review your case and discuss the legal options available to you.

 We offer a free initial consultation and work on a contingency basis.
 That means you do not need to worry about any upfront legal fees.
 That gives you time to obtain compensation first.
-Call Kelly & Associates today to get your free consultation scheduled with one of our attorneys.
+Call Michael Kelly today to get your free consultation scheduled with one of our attorneys.